ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * If cross traffic that also traverses part or all of the same path topology increases or decreases, especially if this new cross traffic is "inelastic," and does not, itself, respond to indications of path congestion.

 To recognize that a path carrying streaming media is not behaving the way it normally does, having an expected baseline that describes the way it normally does is fundamental.
 Analytics that aid in that recognition can be more or less sophisticated and can be as simple as noticing that the apparent round trip times for media traffic carried over TCP transport on some paths are suddenly and significantly longer than usual.
 Passive monitors can detect changes in the elapsed time between the acknowledgements for specific TCP segments from a TCP receiver since TCP octet sequence numbers and acknowledgements for those sequence numbers are carried in the clear, even if the TCP payload itself is encrypted.
-See {{tcp-behavior}} for more information.
+See {{reliable-behavior}} for more information.

-As transport protocols evolve to encrypt their transport header fields, one side effect of increasing encryption is the kind of passive monitoring, or even "performance enhancement" ({{RFC3135}}) that was possible with the older transport protocols (UDP, described in {{udp-behavior}} and TCP, described in {{tcp-behavior}}) is no longer possible with newer transport protocols such as QUIC (described in {{quic-behavior}}).
+As transport protocols evolve to encrypt their transport header fields, one side effect of increasing encryption is the kind of passive monitoring, or even "performance enhancement" ({{RFC3135}}) that was possible with the older transport protocols (UDP, described in {{unreliable-behavior}} and TCP, described in {{reliable-behavior}}) is no longer possible with newer transport protocols such as QUIC (described in {{quic-behavior}}).
 The IETF has specified a "latency spin bit" mechanism in Section 17.4 of {{RFC9000}} to allow passive latency monitoring from observation points on the network path throughout the duration of a connection, but currently chartered work in the IETF is focusing on endpoint monitoring and reporting, rather than on passive monitoring.

 One example is the "qlog" mechanism {{I-D.ietf-quic-qlog-main-schema}}, a protocol-agnostic mechanism used to provide better visibility for encrypted protocols such as QUIC ({{I-D.ietf-quic-qlog-quic-events}}) and for HTTP/3 ({{I-D.ietf-quic-qlog-h3-events}}).